How to Obtain the 30% ITC for Residential Solar Installations

 Q: My state gave me a tax credit for my solar panels also.
 Do I use the cost of the installation before the state credit or after to calculate the federal credit?

 A: The federal government uses the cost of the installation before the state credit.

-Q: If I paid for part of my solar panels during 2016 but the installation isn’t complete, do I take a credit on the money I’ve already paid?
+Q: If I paid for part of my solar panels last year but the installation isn’t complete, do I take a credit on the money I’ve already paid?

 A: No. The instructions for Form 5695 say solar panel costs “are treated as being paid when the original installation of the item is completed.”
 Therefore, you should wait until the year the panels have been fully installed and then take a credit on all the money spent to install them.
 If you spent money in 2015 or before as part of your solar installation and finished it in 2016, you also get a credit on the money spent in 2015 or before.

 Q: If my solar company said I need a new roof for my new solar panels, do I add the cost of the roof to the other installation costs when calculating the credit?